What is Mydayis?

 Ask your doctor before using a stomach acid medicine (including Alka-Seltzer or sodium bicarbonate).
-Some of these medicines can change the way your body absorbs amphetamine and dextroamphetamine, and may increase side effects.
+Some of these medicines can change the way your body absorbs Mydayis, and may increase side effects.

 Tell your doctor about all your current medicines and any you start or stop using, especially:

 lithium or other medicine to treat depression or mental illness;